LIPS-scheme/lips/REFERENCE.md

 ```
 (read [string])

-Function if used with string will parse the string and return
+This function, if used with a string, will parse it and
-list structure of LIPS code.
-If called without an argument it
+return the LIPS code, if there is any.
+If called with a
+port, it will parse the next item from the port.
+If called
-will read string from standard input (using browser prompt or
+without an input, it will read a string from standard input
+(using the browser's prompt or a user defined input method)
-user defined way) and call itself with that string (parse is)
+and calls itself with that string.
+This function can be used
-function can be used together with eval to evaluate code from
+together with `eval` to evaluate code from a string.
-string
 ```

 ## read-bytevector